 Volume Manufacturing: We foresee not only needing to deliver a high quality product, but also needing to deliver it at an exceptionally high volume.
 We anticipate a steep learning curve as we exit prototyping and enter volume manufacturing.
 We are preparing for this by being thoughtful about design for manufacturing, system safety, reliability, quality, and other production planning.”

+To implement these mandates, Adcock has repeatedly emphasized the importance of rapid design iterations, prototyping, and testing as Figure’s key differentiators, so much so that it has become a hiring requirement and the company’s primary value.
+Hardware design is notoriously much slower than software, but Adcock believes that the teams that build, test, and ship faster will lead in the space.
 Figure aims to release new hardware and software versions every six months, striving to be first to market.
 Speed and cost reductions are also the reasoning behind Figure’s vertical integration.
 While Adcock would rather “buy [parts] than build” to expedite development and market entry, the required technical expertise and supply chain immaturity make vertically integrating hardware stacks essential for complex robotics projects.

 While Figure has not explicitly outlined its commercialization plans, its business model can be inferred from Adcock’s remarks about making humanoid robotics accessible to both enterprise and consumer clients, along with comparisons to contemporaries like Apple and Tesla.
-Adcock has emphasized that Figure's strategy prioritizes near-term revenues to facilitate capital raising, with initial use cases targeting the manufacturing, warehouse, logistics, and retail sectors.
+Adcock has emphasized that Figure's strategy prioritizes near-term revenues to facilitate capital raising, with initial use cases targeting the manufacturing, warehousing, logistics, and retail sectors.

 Traction

-As of September 2024, the company has 156 total employees, with over 50% of them in engineering.
+As of March 2025, Figure has not disclosed revenue numbers, pricing, or total robots produced, and the company generated its first revenue in December 2024.
+Figure’s first commercial agreement with BMW was announced in January 2024.
 In August 2024, both Figure 01 and Figure 02 completed a trial run at BMW’s Plant Spartanburg, which operated on a milestone-based approach.
 The trial identified specific automotive manufacturing tasks the robots could handle, with plans for staged deployments of additional robot models to follow.
-If Figure can demonstrate the clear value of its robots for BMW and replicate this success with other clients, it may be well-positioned to become a provider of robotic solutions to alleviate human labor shortages.

 Valuation